 Directors are encouraged to attend and participate in seminars and other continuing education programs.
-During 2013, directors' participation in continuing education activities included the following:
+During 2014, directors' participation in continuing education activities included the following:

-- In February, directors of the Corporation received a management presentation regarding its review of various corporate governance issues, including its controls and procedures for the review and disclosure of information, related policies such as its Insider Trading and Disclosure Policy, and the employee and director annual acknowledgement process related to its Business Conduct Charter.
-Seven out of eight directors attended the presentation. - Also in February, directors of the Corporation received presentations from management relating to the historical evolution of, and recent developments in, SAGD technology.
-Seven out of eight directors attended the presentations. - In September, directors of the Corporation participated in a two-day site tour of the Corporation's Christina Lake Regional Project and received a presentation relating to the pending completion of the Corporation's Phase 2B expansion.
-Six out of eight directors attended the site tour. - In September and in October, directors of the Corporation received presentations from MEG's investment advisors relating to the Corporation's participation in the bond markets.
-Seven out of eight directors attended the September presentation, while six out of eight directors attended the October presentation. - In December, directors of the Corporation received a presentation from GLJ Petroleum Consultants regarding its reserve evaluation and data integrity processes and received presentations from management regarding the Corporation's production growth strategy, the Corporation's emissions management program and the Corporation's market diversification strategy.
+• In February, directors of the Corporation received a management presentation regarding its review of various corporate governance issues, including its controls and procedures for the review and disclosure of information, related policies such as its Insider Trading and Disclosure

+Policy, and the employee and director annual acknowledgement process related to its Business Conduct Charter.
+All of the directors attended the presentation.

+- In early 2014, an onboarding process was completed for Mr. McCaig. - Also in February, June, September and December, directors of the Corporation received presentations from management relating to the transporting, marketing and sales of bitumen, crude oil and diluent.
+Eight out of nine directors attended all four presentations, while the ninth director attended three out of four presentations. - In December, directors of the Corporation received a presentation from GLJ Petroleum Consultants regarding its reserve evaluation and data integrity processes and received presentations from management regarding the Corporation's production growth strategy, the Corporation's emissions management program and the Corporation's market diversification strategy.
 All directors of the Corporation attended the presentations.